LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Nimbus/Long-Term Nimbus.md

 [[Acanthus]] cause strange luck, lost memories to rise up, or visions of possible fates. \
 [[Mastigos]] cause people’s fears to well up, and sometimes they see their internal devils.

-It’s important to note that the Long-Term Nimbus is not a controllable force; it’s just a matter of strange, fractal geometry in the universe.
-Patterns converge around your character.
+It’s important to note that the Long-Term Nimbus is not a controllable force; it’s just a matter of strange, fractal geometry in the universe. [[Patterns]] converge around your character.
 However, a character’s [[Gnosis]] determines its general Potency.

-While subtle at first, it can become truly obvious at six or more dots of [[Gnosis]]. [[Wisdom]] determines the range of the Nimbus’ effects, as it spreads along your character’s sympathetic ties (p.
+While subtle at first, it can become truly obvious at six or more dots of [[Gnosis]]. [[Wisdom]] determines the range of the [[Nimbus]]’ effects, as it spreads along your character’s sympathetic ties (p.
 173).
-At the Enlightened [[Wisdom]] tier, your character’s Nimbus is left on Strong connections.
+At the Enlightened [[Wisdom]] tier, your character’s [[Nimbus]] is left on Strong connections.
 At Understanding level, Medium connections.
 At Falling level, on even Weak connections.